vikas2806/AlgoX/Docs/apis.md

 ### `POST /api/complaints/submit`
 Ingests a confidential harassment report. **Encrypts payload with AES-256-GCM before saving to database**.
 Server never stores or logs the plaintext content.

+**Security Guard — Duplicate Submission Prevention (Problem 4)**:
+If a complaint has already been submitted for the specified `caseId`, the request is rejected with HTTP `409 Conflict` to prevent overwriting existing report evidence.

 - **Request Body**:
 ```json
 {